AndrewEllis93/Print-Tuning-Guide/README.md

     - If your nozzle is partially clogged, you may not even notice.
 You may be able to print, but you will have an **extremely difficult time trying to tune**.
         - Ensure that you can easily extrude by hand with the filament latch open.
         - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.
+    - Hit it with a nozzle cleaning needle just in case.

 - Your thermistors are the correct types in your config.
 Please double check them.
     - **(!)
 If you use any NTC 100K B3950 thermistors**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
 There was a [bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [recent deprecation.](https://github.com/Klipper3d/klipper/pull/4859)